tyh255/Health_Service_Humanitarian_Emergency/README.md

 Replication code for the article, "Health Service Delivery During Humanitarian Emergencies: Quantifying the Impact of Forcibly Displaced Populations, Armed Conflict, and Natural Disasters"

 Project Overview

 The objective of this analysis is to quantify how various humanitarian stressors affect vaccination systems.
 It handles data ingestion from the UCDP API, merges multi-source panel data (World Bank, EM-DAT, and Vaccination records), and executes econometric modeling.

-1. Displacement Shock Analysis (DiD)
+1. Displacement Shock Analysis (DiD):
 This module identifies "shocks" in population displacement based on both relative growth and absolute population thresholds.
 Methodology: Staggered Difference-in-Differences with a 3-year treatment window.
 Key Function: run_did_analysis()